Minhajvs/Minhajvs/README.md

 ## 🚀 About Me
 - 🔭 I’m currently pursuing my degree in Btech Computer Science and Engineering from LBS College of Engineering Kasaragod.
 - 🌱 I’m currently learning C,Java and Basics of CyberSecurity
-- 💬 Ask me about Data Structures and Basics of Trading
+- 💬 Ask me about Data Structures, Python, CyberSecurity and AI
 - 📫 How to reach me: minhajvs457@gmail.com